SAVE THE DATE FOR OUR NEXT MENTAL HEALTH IN SCHOOLS CONFERENCE:

 FEBRUARY 20-22, 2024

-This year's Mental Health in Schools Conference is being sponsored by
+This year's Mental Health in Schools Conference was sponsored by

 Known as ‘The Connection Coach’, Tara Brown is an award-winning educator, author and international speaker whose 30-year professional journey has taken her from rural Florida to gang territory in California and to one of the largest high schools in Tennessee with over 43 countries represented.
 Her international engagements have included Dubai and Beirut, training both educators and students.
 Tara believes strongly in the power of connections and that a major key to reaching kids is the ability to build positive relationships.
 Whether here or abroad, Tara’s passion and humor continues to drive her work to better equip adults with the ability to connect with youth in order to unleash their true potential.
 She is committed to helping strengthen organizations ‘One connection at a time’.

 TOPIC: Embracing The Power of Your Leadership Footprint

 It has been said that ‘we never touch another so lightly that we do not leave a trace’.
 In this humorous, inspirational keynote, Tara emphasizes that we are all leaders in some capacity, regardless of title or position, and that kids are constantly seeking leaders who they can follow.
 Through powerful stories of her time spent both teaching and coaching diverse populations, Tara emphasizes the importance of embracing intentional actions that will inspire and motivate.
 Characteristics of great leaders will be discussed and attendees will take away tremendous encouragement with which to embrace the power of their leadership footprint on a daily basis.